akashkriplani/streams-client/README.md

 ### `npm start:rtmp-server`

 Runs the node media server and listens to the streaming coming in from the rtmp server.\
-Open [https://github.com/illuspas/Node-Media-Server](Node Media Server) guidelines to set it up.\
+Open [Node Media Server](https://github.com/illuspas/Node-Media-Server) guidelines to set it up.\

 ### `npm test`